golubitsky/blog/quotes.md

 > If life seems jolly rotten, there's something you've forgotten — and that's to laugh and smile and dance and sing.

 —Eric Idle, _Life of Brian_

+> Not grammar, right or wrong, rescues the verse / But verse the grammar.

+> Correctness dulls, precision often maims / The poem; nor can the grammar rules the rime; / It is the poem that sets the grammar right.

+—Karl Shapiro, _Essay on Rime_, II.
+The Confusion In Language, 3.
+Grammar, lines 985-6 and 1009-11